 That’s a fair enough question, but why would you want your cockapoo to calm down?
-For us, a dog’s craziness and joie de vivre is what makes him unique, no matter how old he gets.
-If by calming down, you mean getting past the puppy and terrible tween phase where he chews everything, nips, jumps and is just downright rebellious, you’ll be pleased to know, it will happen when he reaches adulthood.
+For us, a dog’s craziness is what makes him unique, no matter how old he gets.
+If by calming down, you mean getting past the puppy and terrible teen phase where he chews everything, nips, jumps and is just downright rebellious, you’ll be pleased to know, it will happen when he reaches adulthood.

 Timing and Training

-So the good news is your cockapoo will calm down as he gets older, but the not so great news is that it’s not just going to happen on its own.
-You, as his pawrent are going to need to put in the time and energy, teach him some of the basic commands and expose him to all sorts of new experiences.
+So the good news is your cockapoo will calm down as he gets older, but the not so great news is that it’s not just going to happen on its own without training.
+You, as his parents are going to need to put in the time and energy, teach him some of the basic commands and expose him to all sorts of new experiences.
 Dogs thrive in pack settings, and if he feels like he’s a part of a loving family, it’ll make him feel safer, which means he’ll feel at ease and be calm.

 An Older Cockapoo is a Calmer Cockapoo

 As your cockapoo gets older, from about seven years, he might start experiencing age-related issues, but somewhere in between his puppy years, the terrible teens and “old age” are his (and your) best years.
 While he might not be stealing shoes, toys and other valuable items, he has enough energy for walks, playtime and other fun activities.
 If you notice that he doesn’t have as much energy as normal, or is more listless, there’s a good chance he’s not feeling well.

 Dogs, just like people, have their own personalities and energy levels.
 While one cockapoo might like hanging out on the sofa another will go stir-crazy if he’s stuck indoors for too long.
 Here are a few ways for you to calm your cockapoo down naturally.